Sylviawzy/Sylviawzy.github.io/index.md

 ![map.png](Sylviawzy.github.io/assets/img/map.png)

 #### Quality improvement of early childhood education in rural China
 The purpose of the study is to determine whether strategies for quality improvement in early childhood education (providing picture books to the classroom, conducting teacher training, helping teachers design lesson plans) will improve the vocabulary and cognitive development of young children and child-teacher interaction quality in rural China.
-This study is collaborating with the [One Village One Preschool Project](http://www.cdrf.org.cn/hcyey/index.jhtml)(the only nation-wide early childhood education intervention in China launched by [China Development Research Foundation (CDRF)](http://www.cdrf.org.cn/).
+This study is collaborating with the [One Village One Preschool Project](http://www.cdrf.org.cn/hcyey/index.jhtml) (the only nation-wide early childhood education intervention in China launched by [China Development Research Foundation](http://www.cdrf.org.cn/).
 ![CEREC.jpeg](Sylviawzy.github.io/assets/img/CEREC.jpeg)
 <br><br>

+## Work Experiences
+### BrainCo (a leading brain-machine interface technology company) | Boston, US | Intern	Jan.
+2019-present
+•	Design an ME5 curriculum focusing on socio-emotional development and physical wellbeing of pre-K to 5th graders
+•	Develop and test an integrated intervention curriculum for children with autism spectrum disorder Knovva Academy | Boston, US | Intern Researcher	Sep.
+2018-Jan.2019
+•	Co-designed and tested online course LICW with product team; Created rubrics for student assessment
+•	Designed and led experiential workshops for the Model G20 international youth leadership summit Research Schools International | Boston, US | Intern Researcher	Nov.
+2018-Jan.2019
+•	Initiated a research project and analyzed the effect of 5 key global learning activities across 150 Round Square Schools on students’ global competency score using STATA; Presented preliminary results to PISA and OECD personnel
+•	Presented report at the 24th annual Student Research Conference at Harvard University ELLevation Education | Boston, US | Intern Researcher 	Sep.-Dec.2018
+•	Conducted preliminary market research on educators’ participation in online communities and interviewed clients
+•	Using Qualtrics, designed and collected survey of 97 ELL clients to formulate product recommendation Brookings Institution-Tsinghua Center | Beijing, China | Intern Researcher	Sep.
+2017-June 2018
+•	Structured information on China’s “Green Investment and Climate Bonds” database for Brookings research fellows
+•	Drafted and edited report on wind curtailment and marketization of energy industry in China
+•	Led social media marketing; executed promotions for Brookings Early Childhood Education, increasing views by 20% Ministry of Commerce | Beijing, China | Liaison Assistant 	June-July 2017
+•	Drafted proposals for the 2017 Chinese Provinces-U.S. States Trade and Investment Forum
+•	Provided dissemination and outreach support with 90+ Trade Development Bureau’s public and private-sector partners

 ## Hobbies